Mark Stewart (English musician): Career

 Stewart released his next solo single through Future Noise Music on Black Friday 25 November 2011.
 The double A-side "Children of the Revolution" / "Nothing Is Sacred" features The Bug, Crass's Eve Libertine, Berlin's Slope and Pop Group bassist Dan Catsis.
 This paved the way for Stewart's 2012 album, The Politics of Envy, released on 26 March 2012, also on Future Noise Music.
 Tackling mass media, modern capitalism and consumer apathy, it features a cast including Kenneth Anger, Lee 'Scratch' Perry, Richard Hell, The Raincoats' Gina Birch, Primal Scream, and Clash/PiL guitarist Keith Levene.

 As well as music, Stewart has been involved in conceptual art.
 He collaborated once again with Rupert Goldsworthy on a show entitled "I AM THE LAW" displayed at Ritter/Zamet gallery in New York and London from January until March 2012.
 Dazed described the show as "an expo where found objects, wall paintings and scrawled writings come together in a ritualistic pile-on of references...an effort to explore cultural myths, symbols, signs and 'radical brands' – the power of representation, charged with dystopian views, prison gates and rioting crowds."

 Stewart remained active in a number of other solo projects and collaborations.
 2013 saw him write and contribute vocals to Primal Scream's "Culturecide", a track featured on More Light and in 2014 he produced and provided vocals for "Shame & Pain", a track which featured Thurston Moore and was collected on a Jeffrey Lee Pierce Sessions Project compilation.

 The next year saw Stewart remix both "Space Junk" by The Membranes and "Death Trip To Tulsa" by the Mark Lanegan band whilst also providing vocals for "Schizoid Fairytale", a track by Jim Johnston.
 A couple of years later, in 2017, Stewart wrote several tracks for "London Town", an album released by ex-Sugarhill Gang and regular On-U Sound Records cohort Little Axe.

 In 2018, Stewart remixed "Ndrangheta Allotment" by Meatraffle and wrote and featured on the track "Stratosphere Girl" on More Disco Songs About Love, the third LP from Los Angeles duo De Lux.
 He also featured on the track "Fight Fire With Fire" by Lay Llamas.
 In 2021, Stewart collaborated with Algiers on their Nun Gun project where he featured heavily on both the Mondo Decay and Stealth Empire (In Dub) albums.
 He collaborated with several artists in the mashup album VS, released in 2022.
 That same year, Stewart featured on the 12" vinyl EP "!
 WASTED !", released by tribal/industrial band Lampredonto on Italian cult label UR Suoni.
 Stewart sang lead vocals on the original version of the "!
 WASTED !" title-track, as well as producing a remix, entitled "Toxic Waste", along with Dutch producer and On-U Sound associate Uncle Fester On Acid (AKA Patrick Dokter).

+Stewart's final solo album, The Fateful Symmetry, was released in 2025 on Mute Records.
+Politically-charged but relatively delicate, it was described by Cold War Night Life as "an album that gestures more than it declares."